Randomblock1/randomblock1.github.io/_posts/2021-05-05-qemu-windows-mac.md

        dd if=QEMU_EFI.fd of=pflash0.img conv=notrunc
        dd if=QEMU_VARS.fd of=pflash1.img conv=notrunc

-4. Make the QCOW2 disk file
+4. Make the QCOW2 boot disk file

     Now that you've built QEMU, the Windows VHDX is probably done downloading.
 We want to convert it to a QCOW2 file, so we can take snapshots of it and compress it.

     `qemu-img convert -O qcow2 Windows.vhdx disk.qcow2`

     Remember to change Windows.vhdx to the path to your own vhdx file.
-Now you just wait; this might take a while.
+Now grab your beverage of choice; this might take a while.
     Once it's done, delete the original VHDX file, as we no longer need it.

 5. How to take a QCOW2 snapshot